 4. Herd owners shall not permit the sale of any JD test-inconclusive, suspect or test-positive animal, in accordance with the definitions provided in the current IJCP Technical Manual, except to a licensed slaughter premises, feedlot or herd from which animals are exclusively sent to slaughter.

-Full details of the technical components of the programme are contained in the Programme Technical Manual (2015) available here.
+Full details of the Requirements for registration in the Irish Johne’s Control Programme are available here.

 The current technical manual is available here.